 AIMS AND SCOPE

 The Journal of Contemporary Water Research and Education (JCWRE) disseminates original, peer-reviewed articles and comprehensive reviews on applied research, policy, education, and outreach/extension in water and watershed science and management, with international scope and an emphasis on transdisciplinary approaches and perspectives.
-Two themed issues a year (April & December) focus on topics that emerge from conferences, water resources organizations, national training or education programs, and research and extension teams.
-One issue per year (August) is reserved for general submissions.
+Two themed issues a year focus on topics that emerge from conferences, water resources organizations, national training or education programs, and research and extension teams.
+One issue per year is reserved for general submissions.
 JCWRE is published by the Universities Council on Water Resources (UCOWR) and is available online at https://onlinelibrary.wiley.com/journal/1936704x.

 GENERAL SUBMISSION DEADLINE

 JCWRE is currently accepting submissions for consideration.
 Articles can be submitted at any time.
 Most general submissions are published in the August issue which is designated for open submissions.
 If accepted before the issue is published, the article will be published as a sneak peek on our website (https://ucowr.org/journal/jcwre-sneak-peek/).
-Articles will be considered for the following open issue (August 2020) or upcoming themed issues (December 2019; April 2020), if appropriate.
+Articles will be considered for the upcoming open issues (December 2019; August 2020) or upcoming themed issue (April 2020), if appropriate.
 The deadline for December 2019 consideration is July 22.
 The deadline for August 2020 consideration is February 3, 2020.
 Email submissions to Jackie Crim (email@example.com).
 Please follow the author instructions carefully.

 $300 for UCOWR members